 Hello, World!
 It’s another day and it’s another interesting topic to discuss.
 Today I would like to call this as discussion not really a lesson.
 I would like to tell you about such an essential thing in music that is all above the course we’ve gone through this far.
 This is time for talking about playing guitar by ear.

 By ear is a part of everything you play.
 I mean that doing this practice; it rules out popular questions that guitarists may have, such as:

 - How to play by the ear that song or something my own?

 Don’t worry, once I also had that question.
-There’re a lot ways to learn that and develop your hearing.
+There’re lots of ways to learn and develop your hearing.
 In some time these questions will disappear and will definitely say:

 “Aha, I know how to play that music at all!”

-Of course this is up to you to dedicate 10 maybe 20 years of guitar practice to be able play everything by ear.
+Of course, this is up to you to dedicate 10 maybe 20 years of guitar practice to be able to play everything by ear.
 Personally, I’m not doing that.
 I’m doing much less to the ear training, but I don’t forget about it.
-Let me guide you today thru simple steps and help you how to play guitar by ear much easier.
+Let me guide you today through simple steps and help you how to play guitar by ear much easier.

 Table of Contents

 Types of ear pitch